i-Gondor/i-Gondor/README.md

 hello i'm jesse
 currently in berlin
-previously in bristol, and ho chi minh now devops & infrastructure lead at zizoo
+previously in bristol, and ho chi minh now head of technology at zizoo

-i like helping people move from old legacy systems to new, automated, secure, and efficient platforms
+i help transform companies from legacy to automated, secure, and efficient systems

 not currently looking for new opportunities, thanks
 ```